Berberine – Berberine Hydrochloride (HCL), Berberine Sulphate & Berberine Tannate manufactured as nutraceutical ingredient and health supplement

-Berberine is an API which is used by Pharmaceutical, Drug and Natural Products industry.
+Berberine is an API that is used by the Pharmaceutical, Drug, and Natural Products industry.

 CAS Number: 633-66-9

 Molecular formula: C20H18NO4+

 Berberine is a quaternary ammonium salt from the group of isoquinoline alkaloids.
 It is strongly yellow coloured, which is why in earlier times berberis species were used to dye wool, leather and wood.
 Wool is still today dyed with berberine in Northern India.
 Under ultraviolet light, it shows a strong yellow fluorescence because of this it is used in histology for staining heparin in mast cells.
 As a natural dye Berberine has a Colour Index (CI) of 75160.
 It has also used medically in Diabetes, dyslipidemias, cardiovascular conditions, cancer and mental health.

 - Berberine Hydrochloride, Berberine Chloride or Berberine HCL,

 There is strong clinical data with human studies to suggest that Berberine is highly effective in helping reduce blood sugar level in diabetic patients.
 Its usage has been compared with oral hypoglycemic drugs like Metformin, Rosiglitazone or Glibenclamide; which suggests berberine is one of the more effective supplements for blood glucose reductions.
 Berberine supplements are used for their anti-inflammatory and anti-diabetic effects.
 It may improve intestinal health & help in lowering cholesterol.
 Berberine is documented to be able to reduce glucose production in the liver.
 The reduction of HbA1c associated with it seems in trials to be more significant reductions associated with dietary supplements.
 Total cholesterol notably decreased.